relational_ pattern_ operator_ return_ type_ not_ assignable_ to_ bool

 Description

-#The analyzer produces this diagnostic when a relational pattern references an operator that doesn't produce a value of type bool
+The analyzer produces this diagnostic when a relational pattern references

 Example

-, returns a value of type int
+in the relational pattern > c2, returns a value of type int

-rather than a bool
+than a bool:

 class C {